ShaoPengyang/ISG-CD/README.md

 #### Hyper-parameter settings for baselines.
 During the rebuttal, we have conducted five-fold cross validation.
 For fair comparisons, we set the same embedding dimension to PMF, KaNCD, KSCD, ASG-CD, SCD (128 on ASSIST, 64 on Junyi dataset, 64 on MOOC-Radar dataset).
 We set the batch size to 8192 for all models on all datasets.
+We adopt Xavier to init trainable parameters for all models.

+We a_range in IRT to 1.
 We find that MIRT would achieve better results when the number of embedding dimension is smaller, therefore, the dimension for MIRT is searched in the range of {4,8,16,32} on three datasets.

-### (4) Experiments about whether ASG-CD can detect randomly generated noises
+The hidden dimension of Poslinear layers are 256,128 respectively for neural network based CD models, i.e., NCDM, KaNCD, ASG-CD.